Boosting conversion by increasing user confidence during checkout

-Coppel’s online store struggled with low checkout completion rates.
+Coppel, a Mexican department store struggled with low checkout completion rates in their website.
 Collaborating across teams, we uncovered the frictions behind abandoned carts and turned them into a checkout experience that felt trustworthy and effortless.

 Coppel.com, one of the largest Mexican department store chains, was struggling to convince users to complete their purchases online, relying heavily on in-person banking and retail experiences.
 With 80% of digital traffic coming from mobile devices, the online shopping experience was not helping users confidently complete their purchases.